Genymobile/scrcpy/README.md

     scrcpy --help

-For example, to increase video bitrate to 8Mbps (default is 4Mbps):
+For example, to decrease video bitrate to 2Mbps (default is 8Mbps):

-    scrcpy -b 8M
+    scrcpy -b 2M

 To limit the video dimensions (e.g. if the device is 2540×1440, but the host screen is smaller, or cannot decode such a high definition):